digidem/mapeo-entity-filter/README.md

 ["==", "class", "street_major"]
 ```

-This filter requires that the `class` property of each feature is equal to either "street_major", "street_minor", or "street_limited".
+This filter requires that the `class` tag of each feature is equal to either "street_major", "street_minor", or "street_limited".

 ```json
 ["in", "class", "street_major", "street_minor", "street_limited"]